hack3rs.ca network-security

 Password auditing & hash analysis

-John the Ripper is a password auditing and recovery tool used by defenders in authorized environments to validate password strength, analyze hash formats, and support credential security remediation workflows.
+John the Ripper is a password auditing tool defenders use in authorized environments to test hash resilience, learn how different hash formats behave, and produce evidence-based credential security recommendations.

 how-to-learn-this-tool-like-a-defender